Here I am a record on a jukebox,

-In case you hadn’t heard, vinyl records have experienced a resurgence in popularity over the past several years.
-Of course, for some folks, vinyl never went away.
-These “audio rebels” are the same people who: never stopped owning a working turntable, never took their albums to Goodwill, stored them in their garage, or made some extra cash by selling them at a yard sale.
-But with the advent of the compact disc in 1982, most major label recording artists began releasing their music exclusively in the digital domain, and unless you were willing to pay exorbitant prices for special import releases, by the 1990s it became increasingly impossible to find most of your favorite music on vinyl.
+In case you hadn’t heard, vinyl records have experienced a tremendous resurgence in popularity over the past decade—for some folks, vinyl never went away.
+These “audio rebels” are the type of people who have maintained a working turntable and amplifier since the 1980s and who never donated their albums to Goodwill, stored them in the garage, or sold them at a yard sale.
+Furthermore, with the advent of the compact disc in 1982, most major-label recording artists released their music exclusively in the digital domain.
+Unless you were willing to pay exorbitant prices for special import releases, by the 1990s it became increasingly impossible to find any contemporary music on vinyl.

-So, the passionate music lover was left with a choice: stick with analog, go digital, or branch out into some sort of hybrid that mixes formats.
-It’s an issue that’s been up for debate for over three decades now, and like most consumers, I initially interpreted this “technological progression” to be a major step forward in the enjoyment of my favorite music.
-No longer would I have to spool through various tape formats (cassette, 8-track, reel-to-reel) to find my favorite song.
+So, the passionate music lover was left with a series of choices: stick with analog, go digital, or branch out into some sort of hybrid that mixes formats.
+It’s an issue that’s been debated for over three decades.
+Like most consumers, I initially interpreted this “technological progression” to be a major step forward in the access of my favorite tunes.
+No longer would I have to spool through various tape formats (cassette, 8-track, reel-to-reel) to find whatever song I happened to be looking for.
 No more nasty skips, pops, or surface noise to compromise the listening experience.
-The music industry dictated its mandate and you either went digital or you stopped listening to new music.
-Sure, loads of independent artists still remained true to the vinyl format (in extremely limited press runs) but you either bought a personal computer, a portable listening device such as an iPod and/or a CD player, or you stuck with your old vinyl and stopped following new music.
-Or you stopped consuming music altogether.
+The music industry dictated its mandate, and you either went digital or you stopped listening to new music.
+Sure, loads of independent artists still remained devoted to the vinyl format (in extremely limited press runs), but you either bought a personal computer, a portable listening device (such as an iPod) and/or a CD player, or you stuck with your old vinyl and stopped following new music—or stopped consuming music altogether.

 “I believe that the power of the record store to inspire is still alive and well, and that their importance to our next generation of musicians is crucial.
 Take an afternoon (and some hard-earned lawn-mowing money) and please support them.
 You never know, it might change your life forever, too.”

-The epiphanies that I’ve experienced as a listener of vinyl over the last several years have been profound.
-As convenient as digital consumption may be, analog sound feels like you’re being “bathed in a cool mist,” whereas, “digital feels like a bunch of ice cubes are being thrown at you.”
-As a keynote speaker at 2014’s South by Southwest music conference in Austin, Texas, veteran maverick and recording artist Neil Young made some exceptional observations regarding the differences between analog and digital sound reproduction.
-Ostensibly there to pitch his Pono digital music delivery system, Young talked about his attempt to “rescue an art form,” suggesting in a variety of ways how the MP3 had killed the music industry, had in fact changed the very nature of the music that is made in a post-analog world.
+The epiphanies that I’ve experienced as a listener of vinyl over the years have been profound.
+As convenient as digital consumption may be, analog feels like you’re being “bathed in a cool mist,” whereas “digital feels like a bunch of ice cubes are being thrown at you.”
+As a keynote speaker at 2014’s South by Southwest music conference in Austin, Texas, that is one of several analogies made by veteran maverick and recording artist Neil Young regarding the differences in analog and digital sound reproduction.
+Ostensibly there to pitch his Pono digital music delivery system, Young spoke at length about his attempt to “rescue an art form,” suggesting in a variety of ways how the MP3 had killed the music industry—had in fact, changed the very nature of the music that is being made in a post-analog world.
 “This vibrant, creative, old culture started to go away and it was because of the MP3 and the cheapening of the quality to a point where [the music] was practically unrecognizable,” says Young.
 “And what it was is we were selling shit.
 People were still buying it because they like music.
 But they were buying wallpaper.
 They were buying Xeroxes of the Mona Lisa.
 They were buying a musical history that’s supposed to be preserved for everybody to hear, now preserved as a tiny little piece of crap with less than five percent of the data of the highest resolution in digital that can be recorded today.”

-91X programming director and DJ Michael Halloran has this to say about vinyl: “My thing has always been, had the record labels just said, ‘Okay, we get it.
+91X programming director and DJ Michael Halloran has this to say about the vinyl format: “My thing has always been had the record labels just said ‘Okay, we get it.
 You want something to be able to throw on in your car, that’s smaller.’
-But they should have kept them inside of the original 12-inch packaging, so they didn’t have to go to the long boxes to fill up those racks.
+But they should have kept compact discs inside of the original 12-inch packaging, so they didn’t have to go to the long boxes to fill up those racks.
 It wouldn’t have died out as fast as it did.
-Because it’s kind of like saying if you go to a museum and you see this amazing painting and it’s the size of a house and somebody goes, “Do you want to buy a print of that?”
+Because it’s kind of like saying if you go to a museum and you see this amazing painting and it’s the size of a house and somebody goes “Do you want to buy a print of that?”
 If it’s not the same size, what’s the fucking point?
 Because the whole thing is supposed to be as grand as it is.
 Yes, you can’t actually buy the original art, but if the print is the size of a post card, you’re missing all the nuances, you’re missing the eyelashes, you’re missing the shit that needs to be there.
-I’ve always said that the art of it, when we used to buy them when we were kids, was you put a piece of vinyl on — you didn’t care if, after 450 plays, it was degraded, you still had this piece of artwork that somebody put their heart and soul into to figure out what it was that matched the record.
-Sure, you cleaned your weed on it, as we all did, but the point being that the art of it wasn’t just necessarily the vinyl, it was ALL of it.
+I’ve always said that the art of it, when we used to buy them when we were kids, was you put a piece of vinyl on—you didn’t care if after 450 plays it was degraded, you still had this piece of artwork that somebody put their heart and soul into to figure out what it was that matched the record.
+Sure, you cleaned your weed on it, as we all did, but the point being that the art of it wasn’t necessarily just the vinyl, it was ALL of it.
 All of it together.”

-In the 1970s, ’80s and ’90s, San Diego had a plethora of fabulous independent record stores: Arcade, Hall of Records, Monte Rockers, Off the Record, Blue Meanies, Lou’s, Music Trader, Nickelodeon, and Folk Arts, all sharing space with retail outlets like Tower, Licorice Pizza, the Wherehouse, and Sam Goody.
+Since the 1960s, San Diego has played host to a plethora of fabulous independent record stores: Arcade, Blue Meanie, Chameleon, Duffy’s, Encore, Folk Arts, Groovy Treasures, Hall of Records, Monty Rockers, Off the Record, Lou’s, Music Trader, Ratner, Record Heaven, Nickelodeon, Taang!, and the Turntable, all sharing space with retail outlets like Tower, Licorice Pizza, the Wherehouse, On Target, and Sam Goody.
+Up until the 1980s, vinyl records were so ubiquitous that they could also be found in nearly every department store, 7-Eleven, or drug store.

-However, in terms of selection, quality, and value for dollar these days, you just can’t beat Record City on Sixth Avenue in Hillcrest.
-Since its inception in September 1997, manager Graham McNamara and his knowledgeable staff have done an exemplary job creating an environment where it’s F-U-N to spend time there.
-And you get to talk to real live human beings, who love to share their passion with others.
+Since its inception in September 1997, manager Graham McNamara and his knowledgeable staff have done an exemplary job at creating an environment where it’s F-U-N to spend time there, and you get to share your passion with other likeminded souls.

 “I think we do like it when not everybody likes exactly the same thing.
 There’s no spice of life at that point.
 If all we ever talked about were the Beatles, it would be too much.
-But you’ve got to have these other bands that you’re passionate about that not everybody knows.
+But you’ve got to have these other bands that you’re passionate about and get excited about that not everybody knows about.
 I don’t know how many times I’ve heard this: ‘I don’t want to tell my friends about Record City.
 I love you guys, but I’m not telling my friends.’
 I’ve heard that many times.
 They don’t want their friends to find out where they’re getting their records because there’s less for them.